 Got an inkling that you’d like to try out kayaking for the first time but don’t really know where to start?
 In the (rough) words of Inigo Montoya – Let us explain, no, there’s too much, let us sum up.

 Over the past few decades, kayaks have become a widely-used vessel for sport, recreational activities and most interestingly (to us at least!), for use in the exploration of nature and pursuit of adventure.
 There’s nothing quite as intimate and memorable as paddling through a stunning, silent landscape, completely inaccessible on foot, in your one-person ship.

-Kayaks as a form of transport have been around for generations, but they’ve really only come into their own as a super accessible adventure tool in the past few decades.
+Kayaks as a form of transport have been around for generations, but they’ve really only come into their own as an accessible adventure tool in the past few decades.

 They’re used as a form of transport in areas as far removed as the Ecuadorian Amazon, by indigenous tribes, and in areas (not so far removed), like in the UK by your constantly damp next door neighbour all smug with their outdoorsyness on a cold and dark Sunday morning.

 So what is kayaking?

 Kayaking is pretty simple.
 First, you get a kayak – a small, narrow watercraft, traditionally with one or two cockpits and a covered deck – then you climb in, get on the water, and paddle along with a double-bladed paddle.
 Each stroke of the paddle propels you through the water, and hey, presto, you’re doing it.
 You’re kayaking.
 Good job.
 We always knew you could.